telliott99/MyOSX/part3/intro3.rst

 Make sure that if there are instance variables declared (between brackets ``{ }``), that the ``@property`` declaration is after the closing bracket.

-Control-drag *from the AppDelegate icon to the text field* (the fourth icon down, an Object cube with the tool tip:  AppDelegate).
+Control-drag *from the AppDelegate icon to the text field* (the AppDelegate is the fourth icon down, an Object cube with the tool tip of that name).
 The AppDelegate needs to send messages *to* the textfield.

 .. image:: /figures/outlet.png
     :scale: 100 %